Andrew Cuomo’s family members were given special access to covid testing, according to people familiar with the arrangement

 Chris Cuomo and CNN spokesman Matt Dornic declined to comment.

-The same doctor, Eleanor Adams, now a top adviser to the state health commissioner, was also enlisted to test multiple other Cuomo family members, according to two people familiar with the program.
+The same doctor, Eleanor Adams, now a top adviser to the state health commissioner, also was enlisted to test multiple other Cuomo family members, according to two people familiar with the program.

 The coronavirus test specimens were then rushed — at times driven by state police troopers — to the Wadsworth Center, a state public health lab in Albany, where they were processed immediately, the people said.
 At times, employees in the state health laboratory were kept past their shifts until late into the night to process results of those close to Cuomo, two people said.